chrisberkhout/babushka-deps/README.markdown

 ## Status and scope

 In development.
-Should work.
-Some cleanup to do.
+Some cleanup to do but should work.

 These deps are for setting up a system and its accounts.
 They don't (or don't currently) handle: